 Between the mala, the dorje and the bell you can count up to 10,000 mantra recitations.

-It is important to know how to cleanse mala beads because sometimes they will become impure, such as when you drop them or when someone else touches them.
+You’ll definitely want to know how to cleanse mala beads because they will sometimes become impure, such as when you drop them or when someone else touches them.

 Traditionally there is no prescribed time for cleansing mala beads.
-It is all about getting in touch with your intuition.
+It’s all about getting in touch with your intuition.
 If you feel that you should be cleansing your mala beads, you probably should.
-There will be an observable energy in your being that tells you when it is time.
+There will be observable energy in your being that tells you when it is time.

 Feel your mala beads.
 Ask yourself: are they creating the right energy?
 If not, it’s time to cleanse your mala beads.